schardot/schardot/README.md

-## 👋 Hi, I'm Natália Schardosim
+## About the Author

-I'm a backend-focused software engineering student at 42 Berlin, transitioning from a background in hospitality.
-I bring 6+ years of operational experience and a strong interest in building robust, user-centered backend systems, with a focus on C/C++, Node.js, Go, and modern backend development.
+Hi, I'm **Natália Schardosim** — a backend-focused software engineering student at 42 Berlin, transitioning from a background in hospitality.

-I enjoy diving into complex problems, collaborating in team environments, and making technology work reliably for real users.
-Currently, I’m strengthening my backend, systems programming, and applied AI skills through hands-on projects.
+This project reflects my interest in building robust, domain-driven backend systems with Go and PostgreSQL, combining real-world operational experience with modern backend architecture practices.

+You can find more of my work on GitHub or connect with me on LinkedIn.

 ---